Sending

 • Low-volume founder, customer, and project conversations.

-• Agent-drafted replies where the user or scoped token explicitly permits sending.
+• Agent-composed messages and replies where the user or scoped token explicitly permits sending.

 Not Allowed